-Since 1997, I’ve built an extensive career in digital engagement, online research, and program evaluation.
+Since 1997, I’ve built an extensive career in digital engagement, online research and data science.

-I’m not just a senior researcher and strategist, but also, I’m a practitioner who has worked his way up the ranks.
+I’m not just a senior researcher, but also, I’m a practitioner who has worked his way up the ranks.
 I ran my first online social marketing campaign in 1998.
 Then in 1999, I joined the United Nations to run global online campaigns.
 In 2010, I completed a PhD on the science of online engagement.
-And now, I run AlterSpark, a consulting practice that specializes in digital research and online engagement.

 Some of my former employers and clients include the Government of Canada’s National Crime Prevention Centre, the United Nations Framework Convention on Climate Change, the United Nations Volunteers, the United Nations Development Program, the United Nations Millennium Campaign, ActionAid International, Centennial College, Century 21 and Oxfam GB.

 My popular workshop on digital psychology has attracted professionals from many of the world’s top technology companies, global organisations and high-level government departments.
 I’ve trained pros from Microsoft, Samsung, PayPal, Oracle, and many big brands, but also, I’ve given away many spots to students and people doing important work but who wouldn’t otherwise have access to my training.
 I’m ruled by social conscious and guilt, and feel the need to help many of the small organizations doing great work.